baransaghafi/baransaghafi.github.io/index.md

 ---

 ## Service Activity
-**Member of students’ scientific association of urban management**, University of Tehran (2022–2024)
+**Member of students’ scientific association of urban management**, University of Tehran (Oct 2022 – Aug 2024)
 - Coordinated outreach programs on urban sustainability and organized academic events.

 ---